Jeremy Pena Player Props: Astros vs. Dodgers

-The Houston Astros, including Jeremy Pena (.351 slugging percentage in past 10 games, including zero homers), take on starting pitcher Bobby Miller and the Los Angeles Dodgers at Dodger Stadium, Saturday at 7:15 PM ET.
+The Houston Astros, including Jeremy Pena (.229 slugging percentage in past 10 games, including no homers), battle starting pitcher Tony Gonsolin and the Los Angeles Dodgers at Dodger Stadium, Sunday at 7:10 PM ET.

 Jeremy Pena Game Info & Props vs. the Dodgers